tartley/missile-commander/README.md

 # Refactors

+* Dependency injection in World can be done in Main, then it's all together.
+* World mentioned some dependency that isn't injected.
+Do that in World, too.
 * Dependencies.
 Speculative: World should have (or be) a separate node for defining all the values (const and var) that are currently interdependencies, like those between $Mouse and $Ground (in both directions).
 Deps go strictly